MonoGame/Starter-Kit-3D-Platformer/README.md

 - `IsGoal`: Add this to an `Empty` and set it to `true` to make this the end goal of a level.
 - `IsSpawnPoint`: Add this to an `Empty` and set it to `true` to make this the spawn point of the level.
 - `IsCollidable`: Add this to any object to control if this mesh should collide with the player.
 This can be useful for things such as grass which the player can move through.
+- `JumpForce`: A float value, this defines the amount of force to apply when the player touches it.
+Usually use in conjunction with the `jumppad` mesh.

 Once you have organised your level you can go to the scripting tab in blender and run the provided script.
 This script will examine all the objects in the